joesaby/atlantec-ai-2025/src/content/docs/devel-phases/phase5-graphrag.md

 category: "devel-phases"
 ---

-This phase enhances the Irish gardening assistant with a GraphRAG (Graph-based Retrieval Augmented Generation) system to provide more sophisticated plant recommendations and gardening advice using graph databases and open-source LLMs.
+This phase enhances Bloom with a GraphRAG (Graph-based Retrieval Augmented Generation) system to provide more sophisticated plant recommendations and gardening advice using graph databases and open-source LLMs.

 ## Objectives